go-outside-labs/fake/content/about.md

 ---
 ## 0. basics you need to know

-All right, losers, these are all the stuff you will have to learn if you desire to live in the future.
+all right, losers, these are all the stuff you will have to learn if you desire to live in the future.

 ### what bitcoin is